AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Bollinger_Bands.md

 ## Visualization using lines

 Visualization of an indicator depends on the type of a series you display it with.
-Here is a sample where both Up and Down series of the Bollinger Bands indicator are colored:
+Here is a sample where all series of the Bollinger Bands indicator are colored:

 ```
 var bbands = plot.bbands(mapping);